Berkeley Heights, New Jersey: History

-The Lenape Native Americans were known to inhabit the region, including the area now known as Berkeley Heights, dating back to the 1524 voyage of Giovanni da Verrazzano to what is now the lower New York Bay.
+The Lenape Native Americans were known to inhabit the region, including the area now known as Berkeley Heights, dating back to the 1524 voyage of Giovanni da Verrazzano to what is now Lower New York Bay.

 The earliest construction in Berkeley Heights began in an area that is now part of the 1,960 acre Watchung Reservation, a Union County park that includes 305 acre of the township.

 The first European settler was Peter Willcox, who received a 424 acre land grant in 1720 from the Elizabethtown Associates.
 This group bought much of northern New Jersey from the Lenape in the late 17th century.
 Willcox built a grist and lumber mill across Green Brook.

 In 1793, a regional government was formed.
 It encompassed the area from present-day Springfield Township, Summit, New Providence, and Berkeley Heights, and was called Springfield Township.
 Growth continued in the area, and by 1809, Springfield Township divided into Springfield Township and New Providence Township, which included present day Summit, New Providence, and Berkeley Heights.

 In 1845, Willcox's heirs sold the mill to David Felt, a paper manufacturer from New York.
 Felt built a small village around the mill aptly named Feltville.
 It included homes for workers and their families, dormitories, orchards, a post office and a general store with a second floor church.

 In 1860, Feltville was sold to sarsaparilla makers.
 Other manufacturing operations continued until Feltville went into bankruptcy in 1882.
 When residents moved away, the area became known as Deserted Village.
 Village remains consist of seven houses, a store, the mill and a barn.
 Deserted Village is listed on the National Register of Historic Places and is undergoing restoration by the Union County Parks Department.
 Restoration grants of almost $2 million were received from various state agencies.
 Deserted Village, in the Watchung Reservation, is open daily for unguided walking tours during daylight hours.

 On March 23, 1869, Summit Township (now the City of Summit) seceded from New Providence Township.
 On March 14, 1899, the Borough of New Providence seceded from New Providence Township.
 Present day Berkeley Heights remained as New Providence Township.
 Many of the townships and regional areas in New Jersey were separating into small, locally governed communities at that time due to acts of the New Jersey Legislature that made it economically advantageous for the communities to do so.